vyassuyog1/django-oidc/README.rst

 Features
 --------

-* Ready to use Django authentication provider
+* Ready to use Django authentication backend
 * No models stored in database - just some configuration in settings.py to keep it simple
-* Fully integrated with Django internal accounts and permission system
+* Fully integrated with Django's internal accounts and permission system
+* Support for all OIDC workflows: Authorization Code flow, Implicit flow, Hybrid flow.
+Don't worry if you don't know what these are - the package comes with great defaults.
+* Includes logout at the provider handling